bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/multi-user-editing.md

-#  Multi-user editing in QGIS
+#  Multi-user editing in QGIS:
 #  Using PostGIS and the Versioning Plugin

 ## Index